The Delaware River Basin Commission said its decision will control future pollution, protect public health and preserve

 About one-third of the Delaware River Basin, in New York and Pennsylvania, lies above Marcellus Shale natural gas deposits.
 In May of 2009, DRBC executive director Carol Collier issued an “Executive Director Determination” that all natural gas production activity in the basin needed to be reviewed by the Commission.
 Collier was concerned about the water withdrawals needed for drilling as well as the impact on water quality from the drilling practice known as “hydraulic fracturing,” or fracking.
 In May 2010 the five Commissioners voted unanimously to hold off on any decisions regarding drilling in the Basin until new regulations were adopted.

-The de-facto moratorium imposed by the Commission prevents drilling for natural gas in Pennsylvania’s Wayne and Pike counties, as well as parts of southern New York, until the DRBC establishes its own regulations for gas drilling.
+A de-facto moratorium imposed by the Commission prevented drilling for natural gas in Pennsylvania’s Wayne and Pike counties, as well as parts of southern New York, until the DRBC established its own regulations for gas drilling.
 In 2021 the Commission banned fracking in the watershed.
-(If DRBC rules are more stringent than state regulations, the DRBC rules would trump Pennsylvania.
-The gas industry has cried foul, saying the DRBC is overstepping its authority.
-Environmentalists applauded the move at first.
-But have since criticized the Commission for not doing a more thorough environmental impact study, or proposing tighter regulations.
+(If DRBC rules are more stringent than state regulations, the DRBC rules would supersede the states.)
+The gas industry has cried foul, saying the DRBC overstepped its authority.